Shand1lar/CS325-Final-Project/REFACTORING.md

 ```

 **How DIP was implemented:**
-- High‑level pipeline code depends on `IEmbeddingService`, not on a concrete embedding helper or provider.
+- High‑level code depends on `IEmbeddingService`, not on an embedding helper or provider.
 - `GeminiEmbeddingService` implements the interface; a different provider or a mock could implement the same interface without changing the main logic.
 - Embedding parameters are encapsulated in the concrete provider; main flow only needs to know the provider implements the abstract `generate_embeddings` method.